 Coins of Probus with coded mintmarks [An article by Chip Scoppa with lots of explanation.]

 Carus, Carinus, and Numerian (282-285) [An extensive site with lots of commentary, originally in Dutch, but google can translate it for you and Chrome translates it automatically.]

 A collection of Carausius in CNG e-auction 204.

 Coins of Diocletian and co-rulers.
-(A large collection of pages.)
+(A large collection of pages on this site.)

 Another site on coins of London (296-325) [Lots of commentary on chronology and legends, but not much emphasis on photographs.]